 By Susan Braden

-Thoroughly check your existing coverage to see if it might include implants.
+Thoroughly check your existing dental insurance coverage to see if it includes dental implants.
 If it does not include implant savings, then you may want to search online for a plan that might cover the procedure.

 Investigate your existing policy to see if you already hit your annual maximum, which is the most amount of money your policy will pay per year.
 Otherwise, you might be responsible for the full cost of the treatment out-of-pocket.

 Your dentist may also be a helpful resource as well for recommending plans that will cover implants.
 If you are unable to determine if your current policy covers the procedure, your dentist may know this as well.

-Be careful, however.
 If your current policy says it covers implants, it may have hidden exclusions or exceptions.
 Still an “exclusion” clause for implants does not necessarily mean that absolutely zero benefits to will apply to the procedure.

 Look at your current plan and examine its alternate benefit clause.
 Always double-check that you are referring to the procedure you need by its correct ADA code, because the smallest differences between procedures could mean the difference between any coverage for your implants and full payment out of your own pocket.

-If you still cannot find a way to receive benefits for your implant surgery, you may want to look into the affordable alternative of discount dental plans.
+If you still cannot find a way to receive benefits for your implant surgery, you may want to look into the affordable alternative of dental savings plans.
 Often for specialty procedures such as implants, you can receive a contracted percentage off of your preferred treatment with these dental plans, without deductibles or maximums.
 Whichever type of plan you need to help you pay for implants, you can find multiple insurance alternatives online.